 Let’s talk about what you can do to make sure your treatments are as effective (and cost-effective) as possible.

-- Do not tan for at least 2 weeks prior because tanning, or really any non-protected sun exposure of the skin, creates inflammation, and that inflamed skin has the potential to cause a very bad reaction when its hit by the laser, with the potential to create complications.
+- Do not tan for at least 2 weeks prior because tanning, or really any non-protected sun exposure of the skin, creates inflammation, and that inflamed skin has the potential to cause a very bad reaction when it is hit by the laser, with the potential to create complications and negative side effects.

 - Use Tylenol or Ibuprofen, not Advil in the weeks leading up to and following any treatments, because Advil is a blood thinner, and you don’t want to increase the likelihood of bruising.